Go to Heaven: Release

 Two singles were released from Go to Heaven: "Alabama Getaway" and "Don't Ease Me In".
-Both were backed with "Far From Me".
+Both were backed with "Far from Me".
 The first was a minor hit, finding airplay in some markets.
 To promote the upcoming album and single, the Grateful Dead again appeared on Saturday Night Live, playing "Alabama Getaway" and "Saint of Circumstance".
-The show's writers, Al Franken and Tom Davis, were Deadheads and Kreutzmann was friends with the show's John Belushi, who appeared onstage with the Dead earlier in the week.
+The show's writers, Al Franken and Tom Davis, were Deadheads and Kreutzmann was friends with the show's John Belushi, who had appeared onstage with the Dead earlier in the week.

 Except for the interstitial instrumental, all of the new songs were played live, premiering between the start of recording and the album's release.
 Mydland's songs remained during his tenure, with "Easy to Love You" absent 1981–1989.
 The "Lost Sailor>Saint of Circumstance" pairing lasted until 1986, after which the first song was dropped.
+"Alabama Getaway" figured in the band's steady repertoire from 1979 to 1989 and was briefly revived in 1995.
+"Althea" and "Feel Like a Stranger" were permanent prominent features in Dead concerts from 1979 until the end.

 Go to Heaven was released on CD in 1987.
 In 2004 it was expanded and remastered for the Beyond Description box set on Rhino Records.
-This version was released individually, April 11, 2006.
-One of the bonus tracks, studio outtake "Peggy-O", appeared as a bonus on Terrapin Station, in a less complete version.
+This version was released individually on April 11, 2006.
+One of the bonus tracks, a studio outtake "Peggy-O", appeared as a bonus on Terrapin Station, in a less complete version.
 Ultimately, a version of the song was not released until Dick's Picks Volume 15, in 1999.